 And then the one with the power.
 “Zoe, here, let me get that for you.”

-After the lid was lowered and the sound of their conversation assured him they were headed into the store, he risked a look.
-He had the merest glimpse before they stepped inside—the woman with the power and her—but it was enough to stagger.
+After the lid was lowered and sounds assured him they were headed for the building, he risked a look.
+He had the merest glimpse—of the woman with the power and her—but it was enough to stagger.
 It was as if she were lit from within.
-If he had but one of her smiles, the ones he’d seen her give so freely to others, he would not need a spell-crafted charm to keep warm.
+If he had but one of her smiles, the ones he had seen her give so freely to others, he would not need a spell-crafted charm to keep warm.

-Less than a minute after the door had closed, it opened again.
+Less than a minute after the building’s door had closed, it opened again.
 He knew what was coming.
 Braced for it.
 Her steps were quiet.
-Tentative, despite this not being the first time nor even the fourth.
+Tentative, despite this not being the first time nor even the fifth.
 She had been doing this for the past week.

-Paper rustled and she set something down at the bin’s front bottom corner.
+Paper rustled and she set something on the ground by the bin’s front bottom corner.
 He would not risk breaking cover to look.
 Not at it, not at her.
 Bad enough that he continued to come here day after day.

-Somehow he had decided that her knowing that he spent time in this place was not the same as knowing why.
-Besides, she didn’t know who—what—he was.
+Irrationally, he had decided that her knowing that he spent time in this place was not a risk because she did not know why he did so.
+Nor did she know his identity.
 She thought he was a transient, someone in need.

 The door closed.
-She had gone back inside, and if her routine held, would not come out again until late afternoon.
-There would be more recycling to drop off.
+She had gone back inside, into the store’s café, and if her routine held, she would not come out again until late afternoon.
+There would be more recycling to bin.
 More food.
 A sandwich and piece of fruit, typically, although yesterday there had been a takeaway container of soup.

 After ten minutes, when he was sure no one watched, he pulled in the paper sack she had left.